Logo Futurismo

 Rita Puga

-Caloura is a small fishing village by the sea where leisure and fun meet Azorean history and culture.
-Known for its bathing areas, this place, just 20 kilometers from Ponta Delgada, attracts kids and adults alike.
+Caloura is a small fishing village by the sea, where leisure and fun blend with Azorean history and culture.
+Known for its bathing areas, this location, just 20 kilometers from Ponta Delgada, attracts both children and adults alike.

 Located in the parish of Água de Pau, Caloura is the ex-libris of the municipality of Lagoa in São Miguel.
-It has an excellent landscape with a secluded beach, a fishing harbor with a natural swimming pool, and countless historical moments in the region.
+It boasts an excellent landscape, featuring a secluded beach, a fishing harbor with a natural swimming pool, and numerous historical sites in the region.

 In this article, we’ll discuss Caloura’s history and the main tourist attractions in the region.